enso-org/enso/docs/CONTRIBUTING.md

 On Linux it looks for the `~/.local/share/enso/dist/0.0.0-SNAPSHOT/` directory.

-You need to build the engine distribution using SBT `buildEngineDistribution` command.
+We can build an engine distribution using SBT `buildEngineDistribution` command.

 ##### Bash